 Websites often contain information regarding use of materials directly on their pages.
 If a website does not contain information on permissible use, send an email using an appropriate mail link on the site and request permission to use the works, stating specifically the intended purpose/use.
 If the material is not online and no website can be found to expedite the permission process, it will be necessary to send the copyright owner a letter to request permission to use the material.

 Educational exemptions apply to specific uses of multimedia works, such as film and audio recordings.
-See Educational Use and the Interactive Guide to Using Copyrighted Media in Your Courses (Baruch College) for information regarding the use of multimedia works.
+See Educational Use for information regarding the use of multimedia works.

-If the copyright holder denies permission to use the work, do not to use the material.
-You are still entitled to make fair use of the material, but a court might construe the Fair Use Doctrine.
+If the copyright holder denies permission to use the work, you may only use it for cases in which fair use applies.
 Publishers or other copyright holders whose requested fee has not been paid, and who have not been notified that the material will not be used, often will investigate to determine if the material is being used in defiance of its demand.

 If you do not receive a reply, or if the reply is returned as undeliverable, and you want to pursue the investigation further, you can contact the U.S. Copyright Office.
 They will search their records for a fee and, if possible, provide you the name and address of the most recent copyright holder.